convox/docs/docs/deployment/syslogs.md

   * Syslog configuration is documented [here](https://www.loggly.com/docs/syslog-ng-manual-configuration/)
   * Suggested `Format="<22>1 {DATE} {GROUP} {SERVICE} {CONTAINER} - [INSERT-YOUR-CUSTOMER-TOKEN-HERE@41058 tag=\"INSERT-YOUR-TAG-HERE\" ] {MESSAGE}"` and replacing `INSERT-YOUR-CUSTOMER-TOKEN-HERE` with your Loggly [customer token](https://www.loggly.com/docs/customer-token-authentication-token/) and `INSERT-YOUR-TAG-HERE` with a [tag](https://www.loggly.com/docs/tags/) that describes your source

+#### Syslog as the LogDriver

+Using Syslog as the LogDriver will disable CloudWatch, all rack and apps logs will be redirect directly to your Syslog destination, be aware that `convox logs` and `convox rack logs` will not work if CloudWatch is not enabled.
+You must provide `SyslogDestination` when enabling Syslog as `LogDriver`.
+You can create a rack using with:

+    $ convox rack install aws -n ${rack-name} LogDriver=Syslog SyslogDestination="tcp+tls://logsX.syslog.com:1234"

+Or you can set on an existing rack by setting the parameters:

+    $ convox rack params set LogDriver=Syslog SyslogDestination="tcp+tls://logsX.syslog.com:1234"

+You can change the Syslog format using `SyslogFormat`:

+    $ convox rack params set SyslogFormat=rfc5424micro